lrast/flowAnalysis/README.md

 # flowAnalysis
-This is a protable enviroment for flow analysis.
+This is a portable enviroment for flow analysis.